alexankitty/GB-LicenseEmbeds/README.md

 ## License Shields
 All of the license shields used are sourced from [Markdown License Badges](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba) thank you lukas-h for making these.

+## Legal Disclaimer
+All of the licensing in this repo is provided as-is with no recommendations on which licensing you should pick.
+It is still your responsibility to do the research on the license type that best fits your project, and to consult an attorney as needed.